 I started drinking tea in 2008 having put off the habit for some time (23 solid years, to be exact).
 Being a young one, I was more interested in partying and living a hedonistic lifestyle than sipping at a cup of hot water with leaves in it.
 Of what possible interest could that be?

-This leads us to Kakuzo Okakura (1863-1913), who penned the Book of Tea for confused Westerners who couldn’t understand why those in the East take tea drinking so seriously.
-The result is detailed here, showcasing a classic work of literature and an impassioned cry for moments of calm in an otherwise hectic world.
+This leads us to Kakuzō Okakura (1863-1913), who penned the Book of Tea for confused Westerners who fail to understand why those in the East take tea drinking so seriously.
+The result is a brilliant essay – a classic work of literature and an impassioned cry for moments of calm in an otherwise hectic world.

 The Book of Tea

-In a short, sharp, insightful essay, Okakura puts forward the art of Teaism in a treatise for everything that is glorious about boiling water, adding tea leaves, and sipping away.
+In a short, sharp, insightful little book, Okakura puts forward the art of Teaism in a treatise for everything that is glorious about boiling water, adding tea leaves, and sipping away.

 It wasn’t written to belittle those ignorant of the East’s fascination with tea, nor is it a haughty account of why Westerners are living their lives incorrectly.
 It’s simply a didactic essay about how to find inner harmony, written by a magnanimous individual who wanted to share one of life’s pleasures with a newly opened up world.